HaoyangHan/GenAI_tech_blog/posts/Prompt Tuning/prompt_tuning.md

 -----

-## Section 1: A Strategic Framework for Model Selection in Finance
+## Section 1: A Strategic Framework for Model Selection in TinyRAG

 The selection of models within an enterprise AI ecosystem cannot be an ad-hoc or static decision.
 It must be a dynamic, strategy-driven process that aligns with the specific constraints and objectives of a global financial institution.
 This involves a deep understanding of the available model landscape, a clear-eyed assessment of their performance against operational requirements, and a tiered allocation strategy that optimizes for capability, cost, and compliance across different geographical regions.